DjangoGirls/tutorial/en/deploy/README.md

 ### Adjusting your branch name

-If the version of git that you are using is older than **2.28**, you will need to change the name of your branch to "main".
-To determine the version of git, please enter the following command:
+If the version of Git that you are using is older than **2.28**, you will need to change the name of your branch to "main".
+To determine the version of Git, please enter the following command:

 {% filename %}command-line{% endfilename %}
 ```